 The double-blind, randomized study of 902 patients found statistically significant improvements in progression-free survival in patients with unresectable locally advanced or metastatic TNBC, particularly in those who also are PD-L1-positive.

-Atezolizumab, the immunotherapy drug, works to inhibit the PD-L1 protein, which essentially hides cancer cells from the immune system, to enable activation of T cells.
+Atezolizumab, the immunotherapy drug, works to inhibit the PD-L1 protein, which essentially hides cancer cells from the immune system, to enable the activation of T cells.
 In that patient subset, median survival increased by 10 months compared to patients receiving only chemotherapy plus a placebo.

 Additionally, the combined treatment boosted the objective response rate from 42.6 to 58.9 percent and the complete response rate from 1.1 percent to 10.3 percent.
 It also demonstrated more modest improvements in the remaining triple-negative breast cancer patients.